yvesgurcan/gherkin-banking/README.md

 🥒 Bring the power of the cucumber to your wallet!

+## Main dependencies

+-   Node
+-   Apollo Server
+-   MongoDB
+-   Mongoose

+Requires Node 13 or greater.

+## Setup

+    npm i

+## Development

+    npm start

+An Apollo server will start listening for requests at `localhost:4000` and a MongoDB instance will run at `mongodb://localhost:27017`.

+You can start the service on its own with `npm run start:service` or the database only at `npm run start:db`.

 # Assignment

 Our developers need to be experts at designing the right solution for any problem we have.
 As you would be a backend developper, your work will mostly be giving our user the power over their financial data, and this will be done through APIs.